MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementIntent.md

   - `[RemediatedCount <Int32?>]`: Number of remediated devices
   - `[SettingName <String>]`: Name of a setting

-DEVICESTATES <IMicrosoftGraphDeviceManagementIntentDeviceState\[]>: Collection of states of all devices that the intent is applied to
+`DEVICESTATES <IMicrosoftGraphDeviceManagementIntentDeviceState[]>`: Collection of states of all devices that the intent is applied to
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeviceDisplayName <String>]`: Device name that is being reported
   - `[DeviceId <String>]`: Device id that is being reported
   - `[LastReportedDateTime <DateTime?>]`: Last modified date time of an intent report